nestjs/docs.nestjs.com/content/microservices/basics.md

 }
 ```

-The `emit()` method takes two arguments, `pattern` and `payload`.
-The `pattern`should match one defined in an `@EventPattern()` decorator.
-The `payload` is an event payload that we want to transmit to the remote microservice.
-This method returns a **hot `Observable`** (unlike the cold `Observable` returned by `send()`), which means that whether or not you explicitly subscribe to the observable, the proxy will immediately try to deliver the event.
+The `emit()` method takes two arguments: `pattern` and `payload`.
+The `pattern` should match one defined in an `@EventPattern()` decorator, while the `payload` represents the event data that you want to transmit to the remote microservice.
+This method returns a **hot `Observable`** (in contrast to the cold `Observable` returned by `send()`), meaning that regardless of whether you explicitly subscribe to the observable, the proxy will immediately attempt to deliver the event.

 <app-banner-devtools></app-banner-devtools>

-#### Scopes
+#### Request-scoping

-For people coming from different programming language backgrounds, it might be unexpected to learn that in Nest, almost everything is shared across incoming requests.
-We have a connection pool to the database, singleton services with global state, etc. Remember that Node.js doesn't follow the request/response Multi-Threaded Stateless Model in which every request is processed by a separate thread.
-Hence, using singleton instances is fully **safe** for our applications.
+For those coming from different programming language backgrounds, it may be surprising to learn that in Nest, most things are shared across incoming requests.
+This includes a connection pool to the database, singleton services with global state, and more.
+Keep in mind that Node.js does not follow the request/response multi-threaded stateless model, where each request is processed by a separate thread.
+As a result, using singleton instances is **safe** for our applications.

-However, there are edge-cases when request-based lifetime of the handler may be the desired behavior, for instance per-request caching in GraphQL applications, request tracking or multi-tenancy.
-Learn how to control scopes [here](/fundamentals/injection-scopes).
+However, there are edge cases where a request-based lifetime for the handler might be desirable.
+This could include scenarios like per-request caching in GraphQL applications, request tracking, or multi-tenancy.
+You can learn more about how to control scopes [here](/fundamentals/injection-scopes).

-Request-scoped handlers and providers can inject `RequestContext` using the `@Inject()` decorator in combination with `CONTEXT` token:
+Request-scoped handlers and providers can inject `RequestContext` using the `@Inject()` decorator in combination with the `CONTEXT` token:

 ```typescript
 import { Injectable, Scope, Inject } from '@nestjs/common';